Skip to main content

 Splitting a Blob Store

-The Admin - Change repository blob store task is a Pro-only feature and requires a PostgreSQL or H2 database and Sonatype Nexus Repository version 3.58.0+.
+Move repositories from one blob store to another using the Admin - Change repository blob store task.
+This task is a Pro feature requiring a PostgreSQL or H2 database for version 3.58 or later.

-3. Use the Admin - Change Repository Blob Store task to move content.
-PRO
+3. Use the Admin - Change Repository Blob Store task to move the repositories

 Adding a Soft Quota

-2. Select the blob store for which you would like to configure the soft quota.
+2. Select the blob store to configure the soft quota

-4. Select the Type of Quota from the following choices available in the drop-down menu:
+4. Select the Type of Quota from the following choices:

 1. Space Used - Issues an alert when a blob store exceeds your quota limit for total bytes used.